gbgplc/loqate-verify-helmcharts/README.md

 The reference data is accessed using a Persistent Volume (PV); it is downloaded using the `installmanager` chart and accessed by the `spatial-api` chart.
 The provided yaml files mount a local volume and will need updating/replacing with the details of your PV.
 The `values.yaml` files for both charts have `storage` properties for configuring the PV.

+You will need to create data storage folders for `install manager` and AI-Parser.
+These should be seperate folders.

 Currently, to store all the data you will need at least 250Gi of storage and downloading it will take several hours.
+If you're not using all datasets however, you will need less storage and the download will be quicker.

 These charts will work with any RWX (ReadWriteMany) Persistent Volume, but faster storage will produce better response times.

 _[Read more](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) about k8s Persistent Volumes and their Access Modes._

-You will need to create data storage folders for `install manager` and AI-Parser.
-These should be seperate folders.

 ### Routing